JaimeMejia-data/crime-prediction-ml/README.md

   - Consistent accuracy across various crime types, not just the most frequent ones

 ## Visualization
-See `results/` folder for presentation slides and plots.
+See `Crime in Chicago Predictive Modeling/` folder for presentation slides and plots.

 ## How to Run
 1. Clone the repo